parthib105/Projects/Image-Segmentation-Cahn-Hilliard/README.md

 - **Stage 2**: Use the output of Stage 1 as the initial condition with parameters $(\epsilon, \lambda) = (0.001, 0)$ for further iterations.

 ### Step 7: Output
-The final solution $ U $ represents the segmented image.
+The final solution $U$ represents the segmented image.

 ---
 ## 🧪 Experiments and Observations